vladar21/pimp-my-english/Readme.md

 - I want to see the basic statistics for my current session to monitor my immediate learning outcomes.
 - I want to understand the benefits of becoming a subscriber and the available subscription options.

-### As an Owner/Administrator:
+### As an Admin:
 - I want to manage the entire platform to ensure smooth operations and content quality.
-- I want to add new word sets to expand the learning resources available.
+- I want to add new word sets or to approved Subscriber's word sets to expand the learning resources available.
 - I want to edit existing word sets to ensure they are accurate and up-to-date.
 - I want to remove inappropriate content or user accounts to maintain a safe and positive learning environment.
 - I want to manage financial transactions and oversee the subscription process to ensure it runs smoothly.